hellofoobar/lab1b/README.md

 * Add your observations to `mySqrt.txt`.
 * Create a BitBucket repository called `lab1b` and add the lab session TA as a user for that repository.
-* Include only `msSqrt.txt` in the local repository, commit and push it to BitBucket.
+* Include only `mySqrt.txt` in the local repository, commit and push it to BitBucket.

 _Think about what you have learnt from this lab activity.
 MP0 will be released soon._